flowzwastaken/flowz-bot/README.md

 > Support is provided on my discord server.

-# About the System
+# About The Bot

-Flowz Tickets is a easy to use Discord support system with easy configuration options that lets users contact support within your Discord server.
+Flowz Tickets is a easy to use Discord Bot that includes moderator commands and a ticket system.
 Use !help for more info about the commands.

 # Requirements